Get to know us – before you choose a body shop – we’re the people behind our local, independent family business.

 We have been supporting members of the Better Business Bureau (BBB) since 1977, we have an A+ rating and have been honored with the BBB award for business integrity.

-Outside of work I’m passionate about driving, alpine skiing, horseback riding, ballet lessons, reading (I’ve been fortunate to be in a book group with the same women since 1992) and most importantly, spending time with my husband and our families.
+Outside of work I’m passionate about ballet classes, alpine skiing, being active outdoors, gardening and reading – I’ve been fortunate to be in a book group with the same women since 1992.

 Camille & William

-William Bray, Third Generation Family and Operations Manager
+William Bray, Third Generation Owner and Operations Manager

 I inherited the “car genes” that my grandfather Jim and Aunt Camille have.
 I started hanging around at the auto body shop with Aunt Camille doing various tasks when I was about 10 years old.

-I’m here to help you with any vehicle-related question you may have from what your options are for that annoying door ding to what to wax your vehicle with.
+I’d like to help you with any vehicle-related question you may have from what your options are for that annoying door ding to what to wax your vehicle with.
+I’ve owned over 65 cars – I’m kind of crazy about them.
 If it’s vehicle related, I’m your go-to guy.

 I am an Accredited Automotive Manager through the Automotive Management Institute and am ASE-certified and I-CAR trained.
 I attend training opportunities thorough-out the year to keep my skills and knowledge-base honed.
 I keep up-to-date on issues that affect my industry and the repairs we undertake each day.